 In this matter we see another example of the need for precise terminology: Though the souls of unsaved deceased people are in Hell (Sheol or Hades), no fallen angel is; but all will be present in the Lake of Fire.

 (Before Jesus' ascension, Sheol or Hades contained a paradisical section for the saints and a place of torment for unsaved humanity [see Luke 16:19-31]; but upon His ascension, He cleared Sheol or Hades of its saints [see Ephesians 4:8-10], leaving the souls of its unsaved residents in its place of torment, Abbadon or the pit, to be cast into the Lake on the Day of Judgment.)

-were in them; and they were judged, every one of them according to their deeds.
+the dead which were in them; and they were judged, every one of them according to their deeds.
 14. Then death and Hades were thrown into the lake of fire.
-15. And if anyone's name was not found
+15. And if anyone's name

 The sea and death refer to the bodies of the unsaved deceased, and Hades refers to their souls.
 Unsaved people will be thrown body and soul into the Lake of Fire.

 3. The Sequence of Entry into the Lake

 Preliminary to stating the sequence, we must address the issue of the goat Gentiles of Matthew 25:41-46, those who will demonstrate their unsaved state by refusing to render aid to the persecuted Jews of the Tribulation.